petr-tik/dark_rusty_pool/Readme.md

 Orders are stored in:

-  * cache to look up price and side by order id
+  * Cache to look up price and side by order id
   * Ordered map (BTreeMap) of prices to depths.

 ## Motivation